BaseCal: Unsupervised Confidence Calibration via Base Model Signals

 \subsection{Impact of Different PoLLMs (RQ4)}

-To answer \textbf{RQ4}, we investigate the performance of our proposed method across PoLLMs with varying post-training strategies and scales.
+To answer ``\textbf{RQ4.} How do the proposed methods perform across different PoLLMs?'', we investigate the performance of BaseCal across PoLLMs with varying post-training strategies and scales.

-First, we evaluate BaseCal-Proj with PoLLMs after different post-training strategies using Olmo-2 checkpoints, including SFT, DPO, and RLVR.
+First, we evaluate BaseCal-Proj across different post-training strategies using Olmo2-7B checkpoints, namely Olmo2-7B-SFT/DPO/Instruct, which correspond to the checkpoints after SFT, DPO, and RLVR stages, respectively.
 As shown in Table~\ref{tab:result_olmo_stage}, \textbf{BaseCal-Proj consistently achieves the best performance across all post-training strategies}.
 Notably, verbalization exhibits inconsistent performance across different strategies, even underperforming vanilla for DPO and SFT, due to its heavy reliance on the model's instruction-following capability.
 In contrast, BaseCal-Proj effectively recovers well-calibrated confidence agnostic to specific post-training strategies.

-Subsequently, the influence of model size is analyzed using Qwen2.5-7b/14b/32b/72b-instruct.
+Subsequently, the influence of model size is analyzed using Qwen2.5-7b/14b/32b/72b-Instruct.
 Table~\ref{tab:scale} shows that \textbf{BaseCal-Proj consistently yields substantial improvements across all scales}.
 Furthermore, BaseCal-Proj achieves superior performance on larger models, due to the stronger calibration capabilities of larger base LLMs, a trend also observed in previous work \citep{zhu-etal-2023-calibration}.